glumali/Name-Hyperlinker/README.md

 **PUT on /names/{name}**

-Space: O(N) - HashMap structure is used to hold name-link pairs, space grows with each added
+Space: O(N) - HashMap structure is used to hold name-link pairs, space grows with each added.
+Assuming that, over time, this service will be annotating more than it will be inserting new hyperlinks into the server, the quick insert/delete of a HashMap far outweighs the downside of the extra space needed to store each element in a HashMap.

-Time: O(1) - constant-time put into a HashMap
+Time: O(1) - constant-time put into a HashMap.
+Not only is a HashMap intuitive for dealing with key-value pairs of name-link, but a HashMap also supports quick insert and delete of elements.
+A structure such as an array or List that takes O(N) time per insert would be too slow for large N as the size of the server grows.

 **GET on /names/{name}**